sideshowcoder/dbbench/README.md

 To benchmark mysql

-  dbbench benchmark commands.csv result.csv user:password@host:port/database mysql
+  dbbench benchmark commands.csv result.csv database.yml mysql
+  dbbench benchmark [COMMANDFILE] [OUTPUTFILE] [DATABASECONFIG] [DATABASETYPE]

 Output is a csv with the command + the timings

+To create Data

+  dbbench generate database.yml mysql 100
+  dbbench generate [DATABASECONFIG] [DATABASETYPE] [OPTIONAL NUMBEROFROWS]

+Creates Entries in the Database to benchmark against

 To extend with new Databases and queries implement a adapter with and interface according to the mysql one